pairswiththymine/google-tasks-redesign/process/case study.md

 ### Tech stack

-Typically I would use react for this kind of thing because it is simple, easy, and I already know it.
-However because I am doing this as though I am a Google engineer I will instead be using [polymer](https://www.polymer-project.org/).
-A technology I have never used before and only know by name and that
+Typically I would use react for this kind of thing because it is simple, easy, and I already know it. ~~However because I am doing this as though I am a Google engineer I will instead be using [polymer](https://www.polymer-project.org/).
+A technology I have never used before and only know by name and that Google uses it.~~ Actually I am just going to use vue because I want to actually make this.
-Google uses it.